LoV432/next-openwrt-stats/README.md

 # Next.js OpenWrt Stats

-A web dashboard for monitoring and managing all your OpenWrt routers from a single place.
+A web dashboard for monitoring and managing all your OpenWrt APs from a single place.

 ## Features